 Grow, Harvest, Share.
 Repeat.

 There are few things in this world better than biting into a fresh, sun-ripened tomato.
 At Gateway Greening, we believe sharing our produce with others is one of them.
 Our food can be found on plates across St. Louis, feeding our friends, neighbors, children and those in need of food or nutritional support.
-With around 14,000 pounds of produce grown annually at Gateway Greening Urban Farm alone, there’s plenty to go around.
+With around 15,000 pounds of produce grown annually at the Gateway Greening Urban Farm alone, there’s plenty to go around.

 Demonstration Garden on Bell Ave